liujjw/risk-markets/overview.md

 parameters for the curve that determines what fraction of every USD simple profit goes toward increasing the borrower's debt obligation above its initial value to go back to the supply pool

 ## Profit sharing rates in the event of a simple profit
-We assume that a borrower makes a simple profit from their position, which we define as the positive difference between the value of a position at some higher price and the value of the position at some lower price.
-To put it more succinctly,
+We assume that a borrower makes a simple profit from their position, which we define as the positive difference between the value of a position at some higher price and the value of the position at some lower price, i.e.,

     simpleProfit = positionSize * (newPrice / oldPrice)